Domroon/Clock/README.md

 # How to use

 1. cd to the directory where requirements.txt is located.
-2. activate your virtualenv.
+2. run `python3 -m venv /path/to/new/virtual/environment`
+3. run `/path/to/new/virtual/environment/Scripts/activate`
-3. run: pip install -r requirements.txt in your shell.
+4. run: `pip install -r requirements.txt in your shell.
-4. run: clock.py
+5. run: clock.py